 A home office chair that's comfortable and good at preventing muscle strain is essential if you're sitting for long periods while working at home.
+We'll help you find the perfect home office chair for you.

+With the unpredictable nature of the coronavirus pandemic forcing many of us to work from home more often, it's important you use a home office chair that supports your body and therefore reduces aches and pains.
 According to the Chartered Society of Physiotherapy, adopting a healthy posture at your desk can prevent muscle strains in your back, neck and other joints.

 Using a kneeling office chair positions your body so that your knees are below your waist.
 In theory, this should feel like a more natural sitting position compared with a regular desk chair.

 As kneeling chairs have no back, your core and back muscles will gradually strengthen over time to keep you steady as you work.
 As a downside, if you already experience pain in your knees, using a kneeling chair might put unwelcome pressure on that area.
+If you're struggling for space in your home office, a kneeling chair should tuck neatly underneath your office desk.

 Saddle chairs are designed to reduce pressure on your spine and lower back, encouraging an upright stance.
 As the name implies, you sit on a saddle chair like you would on the back of a horse.
 These chairs sometimes feature a split seat that encourages you to sit with your legs slightly apart.

 Ergonomic chairs come in all shapes and sizes.
-You might have seen them referred to as '24-hours chairs', 'big and tall chairs' or 'petite and small chairs'.
+You might have seen them referred to as '24-hour chairs', 'big and tall chairs' or 'petite and small chairs'.
 The idea behind all these variations is the same – to improve your posture by supporting your back.

 When looking for an ergonomic chair, pay close attention to the features that matter the most.
 Ideally, you want a chair that offers adjustable height, seat width and depth.
 A seat that tilts is also a bonus as this will correctly position your pelvis.
 Most chairs that promise an ergonomic design will have some built-in lumbar support.